KevCaz/KevCazWebsite/_posts/2015-02-17-the-iter-project.markdown

 <br>
-I would like to share my feelings about the [ITER project](http://en.wikipedia.org/wiki/ITER). *Nature* have recently published something on this topic [a piece of news has come out in Nature](http://www.nature.com/news/us-plans-for-future-of-fusion-research-1.15993?WT.ec_id=NEWS-20140923) and I think they could have explained way better the problem and the drawbacks of the project.
+I would like to share my feelings about the [ITER project](http://en.wikipedia.org/wiki/ITER). *Nature* have recently published [something on this topic](http://www.nature.com/news/us-plans-for-future-of-fusion-research-1.15993?WT.ec_id=NEWS-20140923) and I think they could have explained way better the drawbacks of the project.

 Since the 80’s - but the desire may have emerged before - advanced countries strive to control the nuclear fusion.
 In 1986, the ITER project started with many advanced countries and the hope of producing electricity thanks to this new technology over the next few years.